TEALSK12/2nd-semester-introduction-to-computer-science/lesson_203_booleans_&_expressions.md

   2. Show Students boolean expressons in SNAP.
     ![Snap boolean Expressions](snap_boolean_expressions.png)
   3. Give a little bit of time for the students to do finish complementing part 2 of the assignment
-  4. Have a student write up the expression they used update the `can_get_license` function.
+  4. Have a student write up the expression they used to update the `can_get_license` code.
+    1.Poll students- how many boolean expressions are used?
+Answers here can vary but ~7 (age >= 16, age <18, driving_with_permit >=6, and expression, age > 18, or expression, whole expression)
+    2. Define composition: Using an expression as part of a larger expression, or a statement as part of a larger statement.
+  5. Define exp
   5. Have students write their answers on the board.
 Discuss what would happen if you put in 1.5 instead of 4?
 If input is a float, can cast with float(num)
 3. Lab
     1. Practice predicting what casting will do to inputs.